oduwsdl/Memento-aware-Browser/README.md

 ## Features

-A video deomonstrating the current features can be found here: [https://youtu.be/2zxzp9alatY](https://youtu.be/2zxzp9alatY)
+A video demonstrating the current features can be found here: [https://youtu.be/2zxzp9alatY](https://youtu.be/2zxzp9alatY)

 ### Alert the user of archived webpages